-You are cordially invited to attend the 2009 Annual Meeting of Stockholders (the "Annual Meeting") of PharmAthene, Inc. to be held on Thursday, October 29, 2009 at 11:00 a.m.
+You are cordially invited to attend the 2009 Annual Meeting of Stockholders (the "Annual Meeting") of PharmAthene, Inc. to be held on Wednesday, August 5, 2009 at 11:00 a.m.
 (Eastern Time) at The Westin Annapolis, 100 Westgate Circle, Annapolis, Maryland 21401.
 The purpose of the Annual Meeting will be to consider the following proposals:

-- 1. to amend the Amended and Restated Certificate of Incorporation to, among other things, (i) grant to holders of the 10% convertible notes the right to designate and elect two members to our board of directors, and (ii) increase from eight to nine the maximum number of directors that may serve on the Board of Directors, in each case, for so long as at least 30% of the aggregate principal amount of such notes remains outstanding; - 2. to elect up to seven directors to the Board of Directors for a term of one year; - 3. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2009; and - 4. to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.
+- 1. to amend the Amended and Restated Certificate of Incorporation to increase from eight to nine the maximum number of directors that may serve on the Board of Directors; - 2. to elect up to seven directors to the Board of Directors for a term of one year; - 3. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2009; and - 4. to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.

-You are entitled to notice of and to vote at the Annual Meeting on the proposal to amend our Amended and Restated Certificate of Incorporation, for the election of up to five director nominees, on the proposal to ratify and approve the appointment of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2009, and at any adjournments or postponements of the Annual Meeting, if you were the holder of record of any shares of our common stock at the close of business on September 10, 2009, the record date for the Annual Meeting fixed by the Board.
-In addition, if you were the holder of record of any of our 10% convertible notes at the close of business on September 10, 2009, you are entitled to vote at the Annual Meeting on the election of the noteholders' representatives to our Board of Directors.
+You are entitled to notice of and to vote at the Annual Meeting on the proposal to amend our Amended and Restated Certificate of Incorporation, for the election of up to five director nominees, on the proposal to ratify and approve the appointment of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2009, and at any adjournments or postponements of the Annual Meeting, if you were the holder of record of any shares of our common stock at the close of business on June 24, 2009, the record date for the Annual Meeting fixed by the Board.
+In addition, if you were the holder of record of any of our 8% convertible notes at the close of business on June 24, 2009, you are entitled to vote at the Annual Meeting on the election of the noteholders' representatives to our Board of Directors.